Forschungszentrum Gotha der Universität Erfurt (FZG)

 2009/01: Bachelor of Arts in History, University of Copenhagen

-My work and research has a twofold aim.
-First, I am developing and implementing a prosopographical data model concerning early modern natural law scholars with the specific aim of creating a database that can benefit all researchers and students with interest in early modern natural law and its institutional, social and political setting.
-The database is first and foremost a detailed open reservoir of information that contains not only structured biographical and bibliographical data but also links to digitalised source material as well as commentaries made by individual specialists.
+Natural Law 1625-1850: Database The natural law database is first and foremost a detailed open reservoir of knowledge that contains not only structured biographical and bibliographical data but also links to digitalised source material as well as commentaries made by individual specialists.
 Building upon this reservoir, a long-term goal is to develop and implement analytical visualisation tools in the database, so users easily can conduct both general and specialised data explorations.
 The creation of such a database is in essence a transnationally collaborative and open-ended digital enterprise, which also means that populating and expanding the database rely on contributions from the already established research networks within the Natural Law 1625-1850 project and on widening the circle of contributors in the field.
 The basic aim of the database is thus to provide an essential tool for the Natural Law project to compile and structure data and conduct research on early modern natural law scholars, their works and their institutions.

-Jensen, Mikkel Munthe, “Patriotic disruptions of Civitas Academica – The case of Nordic doctoral degrees during the long eighteenth century”, in Early Modern Universities and the Scientiae, ed.
-Vittoria Feola & Giovanni Silvano (Padua, Franco Angeli [Forthcoming 2020]).
+Jensen, Mikkel Munthe, “Contesting the universality of European academic degrees.
+The case of Nordic doctoral degrees during the long eighteenth century” in: Feola, Vittoria/Silvano, Giovanni (eds.), Early Modern Universities and the Sciences, (Padua: Franco Angeli, 2020).

 Jensen, Mikkel Munthe, Howard Hotson, Gabriella Martinez, Dagmar Mrozik & Thomas Wallnig, “IV.5 Prosopographies of the Republic of Letters” in Howard Hotson & Thomas Wallnig (eds.), Reassembling the Republic of Letters in the Digital Age - Standards, Systems, Scholarship, (Göttingen: Göttingen University Press, 2019), p.
 371-399 Open Access Specific contributions: